iamsk/collaborative-gym/README.md

   role="agent",
   action="EDITOR_UPDATE(text=\"This is a placeholder.\")" )

+# If private is True, the notification protocol will only notify the action taker;
+# otherwise, the change will be broadcast to all team members.
 ```

 To support asynchronous interaction between agents, humans, and task environments, we use [Redis](https://redis.io/) for cross-process communication, and wrap each environment class with [`TaskEnvNode`](collaborative_gym/nodes/task_env.py).
 See [`collaborative_gym/nodes`](collaborative_gym/nodes) for other supported nodes (i.e., agents, real humans, simulated humans).

-We provide a [`Runner`](collaborative_gym/runner.py) class to handles the lifecycle of human-agent collaboration sessions, including launching these node processes and ensuring proper clearnup on exit.
+We provide a [`Runner`](collaborative_gym/runner.py) class to handle the lifecycle of human-agent collaboration sessions, including launching these node processes and ensuring proper cleanup on exit.

 ## Supported Conditions
 Co-Gym supports two experimental conditions: Co-Gym (Simulated) and Co-Gym (Real)
-- Co-Gym (Simulated) experiments with simulated humans and pre-collected task instances, allowing controlled, interative development.
+- Co-Gym (Simulated) experiments with simulated humans and pre-collected task instances, allowing controlled, iterative development.
-- Co-Gym (Real) experiments with real humans and user provided task instances, allowing deploying and evaluating collaborative agents in the wild.
+- Co-Gym (Real) experiments with real humans and user-provided task instances, allowing deploying and evaluating collaborative agents in the wild.

 ### Co-Gym (Simulated)
 We use [TravelPlanner](https://github.com/OSU-NLP-Group/TravelPlanner) subset, arXiv CS paper subset curated in this work, [DiscoveryBench](https://github.com/allenai/discoverybench) subset for the simulated experiments on Travel Planning, Related Work, Tabular Analysis tasks respectively.
 See [`datasets/README.md`](datasets/README.md) for dataset details.